RouteManager/route_manager/README.md

 6. To recreate the conda environment from file: `conda env create -f environment.yml`
 7. To create a requirements.txt `pip list --format=freeze > requirements.txt`

+NB: Conda installed sqlite3 with Python 3.11 on OSX, but there was some configuration issue with `libsqlite`.
+Force reinstalling it solved the isse `conda install -c conda-forge libsqlite --force-reinstall`

 ## Usage

 Import and use the RouteManager, FilterManager, and Fitness classes in your code.